Monarchy: History and Evolution to the Present

+The monarchy is a form of government which has evolved significantly throughout history, but whose roots go back thousands of years.
+Although their number has decreased, there are still 27 countries that maintain a form of monarchy today, including the United Kingdom, Japan, and Morocco.
 When a country follows a monarchical system, sovereignty rests with a single person whose position is for life and most of the time, hereditary.
 However, monarchies vary in style and power, and it is important to note that not all monarchies are absolute.
 Currently, there are different types of monarchies: absolute, constitutional, parliamentary and mixed.

 What is the Monarchy?

-A monarchy is a form of government in which power is concentrated in a single person, the monarch, who acts as head of state.
-Historically, monarchy was seen as divine.
-In ancient times, several civilizations considered kings to be appointed by the gods or even to be divinity incarnate.
-For example, the pharaohs of Egypt were not only kings, they were also considered gods on earth.
+A monarchy is a form of government in which power is concentrated in a single personThe monarch, who acts as head of state.
+Historically, the monarchy was viewed as something divine.
+In ancient times, several civilizations believed that kings were appointed by the gods or even that they themselves were deities incarnate.
+For example, the pharaohs of Egypt were not only kings, but were also considered gods on earth.
+Over time, through revolutions and reforms, the monarchy evolved, giving rise to a more symbolic and ceremonial system in most countries known today.
+Even so, various forms of monarchy exist, ranging from those that wield virtually absolute power to those with a more representative role.

 Types of Monarchies